2012–13 Luxembourg Cup: Round 3

 The sixteen winners of Round 2 competed in this round, as well as twenty-eight teams from Division 1 (III), which enter the competition in this round.
 The games were played on 5 and 7 October 2012.

 Round 4

 The twenty-two winners of Round 3 competed in this round, as well as fourteen teams from the Division of Honour (II), which enter the competition in this round.
 The games were played on 27 and 28 October 2012.

 Round 5

 The eighteen winners of Round 4 compete in this round, as well as the fourteen teams from the National Division (I), which enter the competition in this round.
 The games are played on 16 and 18 November 2012.

 Round 6

 The sixteen winners of Round 5 competed in this round.
 The games were played on 1 and 2 December 2012.

-Quarterfinals
+Quarter-finals

 The eight winners from Round 6 competed in the quarterfinals.
 They were held on 1 May 2013.